stan-dev/design-docs/designs/0032-stan-output-formats.md

 Not recorded explicitly are the chain and iteration information, when running multiple chains, or timestamp information for processing events.

-The structure of this information can be categorized in two ways: one-time vs streaming and tabular data or extra-tabular structured data, yielding the following:
+### Information structure

+The structure of these outputs can be best represented either as table or as a named list of heterogenous elements.
+A cross-cutting classification is whether or not the outputs are one-time outputs or streaming.
+The header row and comment sections of the Stan CSV file are generated once during the inference run.
+The CSV data rows are produced on a streaming basis.

 - algorithm config: one-time, hierarchical
 - initialization: one-time, tabular